 Therapy was her game

 She will be missed down here; we know she’s in a better place

 And everything to gain

 Watch over her until we meet again

 R.I.P my dear Buttons

 Written by Rosemarie Craig

-It is with sad hearts that we announce the passing of our amazing warrior gentle soul, our 32 year old horse Buddy.
-On Monday June 12, 2017, Buddy went to be with his friends Kenya and Uncle Snee.
+Our 32 year old horse Buddy, went to be with his friends Kenya and Uncle Snee.

-Buddy came to us approximately 5 years ago.
-He was an athlete and a cowboy's horse throughout his lifetime and was dearly loved and cared for by his previous owners.
+He was an athlete and a cowboy's horse, an amazing warrior and gentle soul throughout his lifetime and was dearly loved and cared for by his previous owners.
 In his older years, he sustained a back injury and lived with a sway back.
-When he came to Dreamcatcher, he had difficulty maintaining his weight as his teeth were wearing down and he had trouble properly chewing hay.
+When he came to Dreamcatcher™ he had difficulty maintaining his weight as his teeth were wearing down and he had trouble properly chewing hay.
 He also appeared to be in a great deal of pain from his back injury.
 Buddy's age and life's work were taking a toll on him.
-His loving family kindly found him a place where he could continue to give wholehearteldy, which he did with every loving piece of himself, right up until the end of his life.
+His loving family kindly found him a place where he could continue to give wholeheartedly, which he did with every loving piece of himself, right up until the end of his life.